How To Nurture Your Inner Child

 Sage Archetype is also known as the Philosopher, Teacher

-A Sage’s positive attributes include their strong thirst for deep wisdom, truth and knowledge.
+A Sage’s positive attributes include a strong thirst for deep wisdom, truth, and knowledge.
 They tend to live a life full of introspection and introversion.
-The tend to philosophy their life’s journey as a series of lessons and insights.
-The sage in some ways is the more mature, knowledgeable and wiser Magician.
+They tend to philosophize their life’s journey as a series of lessons and insights.

 Introduction To The 12 Main Archetypes

 Now this is just an introduction to understanding the 12 Main Archetypes.
 Archetypal healing goes a lot wider and deeper.
-When applied in the right way it can be a powerful tool in Inner Child Therapy, in Healing and in certain types of Spiritual Coaching and Mentoring.
+When applied in the right way it can be a powerful tool in Inner Child Therapy, in Healing, and in certain types of Spiritual Coaching and Mentoring.

-The reality is there are so many different archetypes that are in the collective unconscious.
-So many than can be used and explored to support us in different ways.
-But the most important one for you is identifying your strongest main archetype.
+But the most important one for you to explore your strengths and vulnerabilities- is identifying your strongest main archetype.
 That main archetype that shows up in you in the way you live your life every single day.

 Understanding Yourself Through The 12 Main Archetypes

 I believe the more we understand our main archetypes, the more we can understand ourselves.
 It can also be extremely helpful in identifying your strengths and those things you need to work on.
-I also use Archetypes as a tool to help healers, coaches and Spiritual Teachers build a business around their strengths rather than their weaknesses.
+I also use Archetypes as a tool to help healers, coaches, and Spiritual Teachers build a business around their strengths rather than their weaknesses.
 Archetypal Branding to help capture the energy and emotion of their business and them in their marketing.

-Learn To Heal Your Magical Child
+Learn How To Heal Your Magical Child

-Learn To Heal Your Magical Child
+Learn How To Heal Your Magical Child

 Heal Your Magical Child